-Every 50% of the academic year or program, whichever is less, students must make the required Satisfactory Academic Progress that is evaluated at a Minimum Mandatory Evaluation Point.
+At the midpoint and endpoint of every term/quarter, students must make the required Satisfactory Academic Progress that is evaluated at each evaluation point.

-Attendance must be maintained at least at 85% at every Minimum Mandatory Evaluation Point for all programs.
+Attendance must be maintained at least at 85% at every SAP evaluation point for all programs.